johnsonchmatc/madisoncollege_php_webdevelopment/introletter.md

 My name is Chris Johnson and I will be your teacher for this face to face learning experience.
 I am a part-time Information Technology Instructor at Madison College.
 You can reach me via email at cgjohnson1@madisoncollege.edu.
 Please read through the following information which clarifies the details of the class.

 ##Class Structure
-Thiw will be a face to face class with a combinations of discussions, lectures and labs.
+There will be a face to face class with a combinations of discussions, lectures and labs.

 ##Accessing the Class
 In order to get started in this class, you need to get to the Blackboard site, which is where our class is located, and log on.